acidburnt/flex_air_sdk/AIR SDK Readme.txt

  - Descriptor.3.6.xsd - An XML Schema Definition file for the AIR 3.6 application descriptor file.

+ - Descriptor.3.7.xsd - An XML Schema Definition file for the AIR 3.7 application descriptor file.

  - descriptor-template.xml - A template of the application descriptor file, which is required for each AIR application.